Hopefully, you pay attention to the news and have alerts set up on your emergency radio because boil advisories are very common.

 The “Point Zero Two” water filter made by Sawyer filters down to 0.02 microns (hence the name).
 This is small enough to filter out even viruses.

-The water filter is fairly pricey but it comes with a faucet adapter and lasts a lifetime.
+The water filter is fairly pricey but has a faucet adapter and lasts a lifetime.

 Key Disaster Preparedness Takeaways: